Saskatchewan: Symbols

 The flag of Saskatchewan was officially adopted on September 22, 1969.
-The flag features the provincial shield in the upper quarter nearest the staff, with the floral emblem, the Prairie Lily, in the fly.
-The upper green (in forest green) half of the flag represents the northern Saskatchewan forest lands, while the golden lower half of the flag symbolizes the southern wheat fields and prairies.
+The flag features the provincial shield in the upper quarter nearest the staff, with the floral emblem, the Prairie lily, in the fly.
+The upper green (in forest green) half of the flag represents the northern Saskatchewan forest lands, while the golden lower half of the flag symbolizes the southernpwheat fields and prairies.
 A province-wide competition was held to design the flag, and drew over 4,000 entries.
 The winning design was by Anthony Drake, then living in Hodgeville.

 In 2005, Saskatchewan Environment held a province-wide vote to recognize Saskatchewan's centennial year, receiving more than 10,000 online and mail-in votes from the public.
 The walleye was the overwhelming favourite of the six native fish species nominated for the designation, receiving more than half the votes cast.
 Other species in the running were the lake sturgeon, lake trout, lake whitefish, northern pike and yellow perch.

 Saskatchewan's other symbols include the tartan, the licence plate, and the provincial flower.
 Saskatchewan's official tartan was registered with the Court of Lord Lyon King of Arms in Scotland in 1961.
 It has seven colours: gold, brown, green, red, yellow, white and black.
 The provincial licence plates display the slogan "Land of Living Skies".
 The provincial flower of Saskatchewan is the western red lily.